empoweredfutures/ef-tech-docs/contributing.md

 Naming the PR the same name as the branch is acceptable if the branch name is meaningful enough.

-You should also write a description for your PR and provide additional info (such as links to design pages or trello tickets) to help reviewers understand your work / changes, if your PR depends on another PR or a backend change be sure to make note of this.
+You should also write a description for your PR and provide additional info (such as links to design pages or the TMA task link) to help reviewers understand your work / changes, if your PR depends on another PR or a backend change be sure to make note of this.

 Take advantage of the many labels available on the GitHub repo to add descriptors such as `needs reviewer`, `not ready yet`, or `dependency` to provide quick information to reviewers.